 It used to be an ancestral home to the Livingston’s, who were known Jacobites, but now it’s a public FREE museum.

 Outlander fans will be interested in visiting the authentic Georgian kitchens that are inside the house.
-This was the shooting location for the Duke of Sandringham’s kitchens in series 2 where Murtagh lays vengeance at Mary Hawkins feet.
+This was the filming location for the Duke of Sandringham’s kitchens in series 2 where Murtagh lays vengeance at Mary Hawkins’s feet.